Am I over-exaggerating slightly or is that just a fact? Ask anyone in Munich and they’ll tell you that ‘Yes, this the greatest city in the world‘.

 Laid back and traditional, yet vibrant and modern.
 Munich appears to have it all.
 I was so tempted to call this post ‘Transvestites, Pigs and Queens‘ but thought better of it.
 Why?
 All will become clear in the fullness of time (very dramatic eh?).

-We had a fabulous couple of day’s with Ryan visiting and we’re sad to see him leave when we traveled with him up to the airport.
+We had a fabulous couple of day’s with Ryan visiting and we’re sad to see him leave when we travelled with him up to the airport.
 He had a great time though declaring that he would be actually moving to Munich soon as it was such an awesome place.
-After leaving him we got the S Bahn back into the city and had a beautiful long walk along the River Isar in the morning sunshine before a relaxing coffee in the Hofgarten and some serious people-watching.
+After an emotional goodbye we reluctantly left and got the S Bahn back into the city.
+As it was such a glorious day we decided on a beautiful long walk along the River Isar in the morning sunshine before a relaxing coffee in the Hofgarten and some serious people-watching.

 I’m not sure that I’ve ever seen so many excitable people in one place and the whole area was hyper as the parade started.
 Led by a traditional Bavarian band it appeared to be fairly sensible ……….. that was it though, wasn’t at all sensible after that!
 High tempo hard disco accompanied the craziest and most positive parade we’ve ever witnessed.
 Everyone was dancing and smiling and completely up for a fabulous day.